Source Settings

 • Skip end lines: Some source files contain trailing lines that aren’t needed in Visier, such as lines for metadata records.
 You can skip unnecessary lines at the end of your source file by setting the Skip end lines value.

 In cleansing a source, Visier (the loader) moves the records, checks they are in proper format, and changes the encoding.
-The loader strips out blank lines and applies other cleansing tasks specified for the source.
+The loader removes blank lines and applies other cleansing tasks specified for the source.

 Use these settings to specify how to remove unneeded elements from the source.
 For example, the loader may strip new lines within a cell, but new lines at the end of a record are honored.
 If your source includes long cell values, you can set the loader to ignore or truncate cell content in excess of 4096 characters.